 Q: How often should I check my air filters?

 - A: We recommend checking your air filters every month.
 Depending on the activity in your home and the conditions with pets or maybe construction most 1" pleated filters can last up to 90 days.
 Fiberglass filters only last for a month at best and are not recommended.
-Media filters (4 inch think , 5 Inch think) can last a year and sometimes longer but should be checked every 6 months to make sure that the filter isn’t impacted and performing properly and air isn’t being restricted.
+Media filters (4 inch thick , 5 inch thick) can last a year and sometimes longer but should be checked every 6 months to make sure that the filter is performing properly and isn’t impacted, restricting air flow.